typhillips/cp2patch/README.md

 * *password*: Integrity password for specified user name.
 * *exclude*: A string of file extensions to exclude (ex. "*.out *.bin").
 Cannot be used in conjunction with *include* parameter.
 * *include*: A string of file extensions to include (same format as *exclude*).
 Cannot be used in conjunction with *exclude* parameter.
+* *nomatch*: Members with filenames containing this string will be excluded.
+Cannot be used in conjunction with *match* parameter.
+* *match*: Only members with filenames containing this string will be included.
+Cannot be used in conjunction with *nomatch* parameter.
 * *destination*: Destination path for resulting patch files.
 Default is current directory.
 * *encoding*: Set character encoding for Integrity CLI output.
 Default is ASCII.